 HI, I’M LIZ.
 I AM SO GLAD YOU’RE HERE!

 Thank you for visiting my website.
-I hope to help you find out more about me and how I may be of help to you.
-Here’s what I think is important for you to know.
+I’m excited to share a bit about myself and how I might be able to help you.
+Here’s what you should know:

-As a naturally curious person and a skilled listener, our time together will be patient focused and interactive.
-My goal is to guide you to reflective thinking, processing, and positive action towards self-care.
+As a naturally curious person and an attentive listener, I focus on making our time together patient-centered and engaging.
+My goal is to guide you through reflective thinking, processing, and taking positive steps towards self-care and personal growth.

-I believe in getting to know my clients in a meaningful way so that I can provide compassionate and individualized care.
-With that said, my therapeutic approach is always strength-based.
-I also incorporate aspects of interpersonal therapy, cognitive behavioral therapy, and coaching in my work with clients.
+I truly believe in getting to know my clients on a deeper level so I can offer compassionate and personalized care.
+That’s why my approach is always strength-based.
+I also draw from techniques like interpersonal therapy, cognitive behavioral therapy, and coaching to best support your unique needs.

 Degrees and Certifications: